 The overarching goal of Dr. Hirano’s research is to devise novel anti-tumour immunotherapeutic modalities that can cure cancer.

 Dr. Hope aims to identify the underlying processes that lead to the transformation of healthy cells into leukemic cells and contribute to the progression of the disease.

-Dr. Jamaspishvili’s research interest and project goals are to identify and validate promising diagnostic and prognostic biomarkers for early prostate cancer.
+Dr. Jamaspishvili is working to identify and validate promising diagnostic and prognostic biomarkers for early prostate cancer.

-Dr. LeBrun’s research group studies perturbations in the regulation of gene transcription that underlie acute lymphoblastic leukemia.
+Dr. LeBrun’s research group studies perturbations in the regulation of gene transcription that underlie acute lymphoblastic leukemia and other cancers.

 Dr. Lupien’s research highlights the need to characterize and understand the role of noncoding regulatory elements as targets of genetic and epigenetic changes in oncogenesis.

 Dr. Nieman is studying the developmental impact of chemotherapy agents with a goal of improved brain development and quality of life in childhood cancer patients.

 Dr. Notta co-leads OICR’s Pancreatic Cancer Translational Research Initiative (PanCuRx).